We make sure we help you manage your feet. We know the importance of monitoring and keeping an eye on your feet.

 - Trim toenails straight across.
 See us for any deformed toes.
 Don’t cut off or file corns, calluses or bunions yourself.
 If you have a cut, please call us.

-We really care in being the best in our profession.
+We really care of being the best in our profession.
 Come and see us, and we can demonstrate what we can do better.